parasingh27/Data-Analyst-Portfolio/Excel-Projects/README.md

    - **Tools**: Excel (Power Query - Power Pivot)
    - **Folder**: `Adidas-Sales-Analysis/`

+2. **IMDb Movies Analysis**:
+   - **Description**: This project provides a comprehensive analysis of the movie industry, focusing on **profitability, ROI, audience engagement, and rating trends**.
+The analysis uncovers insights into the **top 10 most profitable countries, the best-performing genres by ROI, and the financial impact of different movie languages**.
+Additionally, it explores whether **Facebook likes and IMDb ratings influence profitability** and conducts an in-depth **ratings analysis**.
+   - **Target Audience**: Designed for **movie producers, investors, analysts, and marketers** looking to understand key factors affecting movie profitability and audience reception.
+   - **Tools**: Excel (Pivot Tables - Data Visualization)
+   - **Folder**: `IMDb-Movies-Analysis/`

 ## How to Use This Folder
 - Each project folder contains: